jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 of if it aint broke dont fix it than any classical philosophical principle.
-But it highlights that we defenders have a lot of work to do, as usual.Figure 15 has our top Action varieties in breaches, and it brings a lot to talk about.
+But it highlights that we defenders have a lot of work to do, as usual.
+Figure 15 has our top Action varieties in breaches, and it brings a lot to talk about.
 As we mentioned in the
 Introduction section, a big shift this